My name is Maurice and I am an experienced Concept Designer/Illustrator currently based in beautiful West Coast British Columbia, Canada.

 I studied Illustration with a Technical and Scientific major at Sheridan College, Oakville, Ontario, Canada and graduated with a Bachelor of Applied Arts degree in 2009.

-I was fortunate to land my internship at a video game company called Silicon Knights in 2008 as a Concept Artist and upon graduating I worked collaboratively with my classmates for an exhibition project at Ontario Science Centre where I was also honoured to have my own solo exhibition.
+I was fortunate to land my internship at a video game company called Silicon Knights in 2008 and upon graduating I worked collaboratively with my classmates for an exhibition project at Ontario Science Centre where I was also honoured to have a solo exhibition.

-In 2010, I moved to Montréal to work at Visceral Games, a company owned by Electronic Arts for one and a half years as a Concept Artist and Assistant Art Director; I had no words other than excitement.
-I then did a bit of freelancing internationally for three years until in 2014 I decided to try my luck in Vancouver for a film job and I was hired at Bron Studios for my first two animated features.
+In 2010, I worked at Visceral Games Montréal, a company owned by Electronic Arts, for one and a half years.
+I then did a bit of freelancing internationally for three years until in 2014 I decided to try my luck in Vancouver for film jobs and I was hired by Bron Studios, Bardel Entertainment and currently Mainframe (Rainmaker) Entertainment.

-Born in 86 and grew up with a mixed exposure between East and West.
-Just like many others who were born in the 80s, I remember the 90s when I used to listen to music with cassettes, watched movies in VHS and played video games in that cathode ray tube TV before everything goes thinner and thinner.
-In my college years was actually having been taught the old school way and that a group of us still had to go to a library to jot down notes from copies of Masters.
+Born in 86 and grew up with a mixed exposure of East and West.
+Just like many others who were born in the 80s, I remember the 90s when I used to listen to music with cassettes, watched movies in VHS and played video games in that cathode ray tube TV.
+One of many things I felt grateful for during my college years was actually having been taught the old school way and that a group of us still had to go to a library to jot down notes from copies of Masters.
 The traditional method forced us in a good way to be more organised, patient and confident with our work.